Intent |

-Through our PE curriculum enables our pupils to develop the skills and competences to take part in a wide range of competitive sports and activities, build their confidence and sporting talents and lead healthy, active lifestyles.
-Through our PE lessons and sporting opportunities children develop personal characteristics such as resilience, collaboration, fairness and respect. |
+Intent | Through our PE curriculum pupils are able to develop the skills and competences to take part in a wide range of competitive sports and activities, build their confidence and sporting talents and lead healthy, active lifestyles.
+PE lessons and sporting opportunities ensure children develop personal characteristics such as resilience, collaboration, fairness and respect. |

 Implementation

-Pupils have at least 2 hours PE a week through lessons in games, gymnastics, dance and athletics using the Val Sabin Scheme of Work.
-Pupils develop the skills and tactics to play competitive sports such as football, rounders, netball, handball and hockey and in Year 4 pupils participate in swimming lessons.
-Activities during playtimes also support physical fitness and provide opportunities for pupils to play active games such as handball and basketball.
-Upper KS2 pupils act as Play Leaders on the KS1 playground to encourage fitness and active play in our younger children.
-Pupils can access further sporting opportunities through our after school clubs e.g. football, cricket and rounders.
+Pupils can access further sporting opportunities through our after school clubs.
 The school organises an Annual Sports Day for KS1 and KS2 as well as a ‘challenge yourself’ sports morning for KS2 pupils to demonstrate their improved fitness in a range of athletic events and to develop their understanding of ‘personal bests’.
 The school plays a full part in sporting competitions giving pupils of all abilities and ages the opportunity to represent the school in local and regional competitions. |

 National Curriculum